 New Zealand’s not far behind when it comes to the sunniest shores for winter break study abroad programs.
 Circumnavigate the oceans of this enchanting country as you learn about humans’ impact on the oceans with a semester at sea (note: sea legs are not included).
 Paradise is sailing through marine ecosystems, mangroves and coastal reefs as you learn to protect these precious habitats or laying out on deck beneath a clear blue sky as you mimic a happy, snoozing puppy.

-3. Learn About Environmental Science & Conservation in Ecuador
+3. Learn About Environmental Conservation in Ecuador with AIFS

 The Galapagos Islands need little introduction – yeah, you know, that Ecuadorian archipelago with the huge population of animals, where Darwin had his eureka moment.
 And for those with a keen interest in environmental science, few locations around the world have quite the allure of these famed islands.
 Expect to hang out with Galapagos tortoises or encourage a lounging sea lion off your deck chair as you savor winter break study abroad programs in one of the globe’s most magnificent and unique ecosystems.